usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 * Control : Load game, start/stop/reset emulation.
 * Access Memory : Read and write core memories if possible.

+## Vocabulary and Context

+The protocol separate the notion of emulator and core.
+An emulator can be an simple single purpose emulator like Snes9x/Dolphin or frontend to multiple platform like RetroArch or Bizhawk.

+A core is often responsible for only the emulation part and a frontend like RetroArch provide the handling of audio/video and user input.

+For the protocol purpose, a regular emulator like Snes9x is an emulator with one core.
+Something like Bsnes/Higan with multiple profils for one core (accuracy/performance/balanced) provide a core for each profil.
+RetroArch obviously provide multiple core.

+Since emulation and core are often tied, the protocol tend to only offer CORE related commands when it's something specific to a core.
+To try to be more clear, getting the informations about a core is specific to the core, pausing the emulation is more general

+### Keywords

+Emulator : Refer to the software itself, IE : Snes9x Core : The piece of code that handle the plaform emulation eg: Bsnes-core Emulation : The emulation of a game

 ## TCP Port